PlexusDuMenton/ModRecalculate/README.md

 ### Changelog
+0.5.0
+Added OnHitEnemy Effect customization
+Added access to default item Stats and Effect using DefaultModItemDictionary

 0.4.0 :
 Added the ModItem and ModItemManager to add any stats to any items Stats are limited to DirectItem effect, so buff like banner don't work